yyaoce/yyaoce/README.md

--Hi I'm @yyaoce
+Hi I'm @yyaoce
--Languages I know are Python and Java
+Languages I know are Python and Java
--I'm currently learning C
+I'm currently learning C
--Reach me through my email at yyaoce@gmail.com
+Reach me through my email at yyaoce@gmail.com

--README
+README

 You've invested all your money into Doge Coin and dream of becoming a crypto millionare!
 Day by day you watch the value of doge coin rise but one fine summer afternoon you decide to watch some TV...